muhammadn8449/sep11-freedom-project/blog/entry01.md

 ##### 11/09/25

 ### Context:
-I decided to use p5.play as my tool to build a game where the okayer has to press the button as soon as possible when it lights up, if they don;t they don't get the point.
+I decided to use p5.play as my tool to build a game where the player has to press the button as soon as possible when it lights up, if they don't, then they don't get the point.
 I picked p5.play because it's easy to use for making a interactive game.

 So far I have written code to create circles on the preview page in a rectangle shape that will act like buttons later on.
 Each circle is sprite, and I placed them at different positions.
 My next goal is to make them light up and know when they are clicked.